A South Asian Heritage School Resource

 November 2024

-Please join us on Thursday 7th November for an event celebrating South Asian culture and the launch of Milton Keynes Arts Centre's South Asian School Resource.
-Helping us celebrate will be artist Tanvi Kant, leading a participatory Rangoli workshop using colourful sands, materials and objects to create large scale works of floor art, with the help of families attending.
-We will also be joined by the Artistic Director of Satyam School of Dance and Music, Debbie Ganguli-Patel, who will perform a dance in the space inspired by the works created.
+On 7 November we hosted an event celebrating South Asian culture and the launch of Milton Keynes Arts Centre's South Asian School Resource.
+Helping us celebrate were artist Tanvi Kant, leading a participatory Rangoli workshop using colourful sands, materials and objects creating large scale works of floor art, with the help of families attending.
+We were also be joined by the Artistic Director of Satyam School of Dance and Music, Debbie Ganguli-Patel, who performed a dance in the space inspired by the works created.

 June 2024